- This event has passed.

 January 19, 2019 @ 10:00 am - 3:00 pm PST$110.00

 Mandala symbols appear very frequently in moments of psychic disorientation as compensatory ordering factors.

 Jung identified the mandala as an archetypal image of wholeness.
 In this workshop we explore the manifold forms of mandalas, West and East, and how they can help us heal our split with the natural world.
 Mandalas make the invisible visible and are portals into deep psychic experiences.
 We discuss how mandalas provide a bridge between the macrocosm and the microcosm, and how the mandalas provide a lens through which we can view our sacred world.
 We will learn how we can make mandala practices a part of our everyday lives.

-Related Friday Talk: A Jungian View of Climate Change
+Related Lecture: A Jungian View of Climate Change

 Jeffrey Kiehl, Ph.D., is a Diplomate Jungian Analyst and senior training analyst for the C.G.
 Jung Institute of Colorado and the Inter-Regional Society of Jungian Analysts.
 He has an M.A. in psychology.
 He worked as a climate scientist for forty years and held faculty positions at a number of institutions including UC Santa Cruz and Pacifica Graduate Institute.
 He is the author of Facing Climate Change: An Integrated Path to the Future and numerous Jungian articles on the intersection of depth psychology and the environment.
 Jeffrey has presented on various Jungian topics at national and international conferences.
 He lives in Santa Cruz, CA.